michaelkamprath/multi-service-rtmp-broadcaster/README.md

 * Adding more streaming services
 * Creating a useful status web page
-* Create a control panel web page where you'd set stream keys rather than through environment variables
+* Create a control panel web page where you'd set stream keys rather than through a JSON file

 ## Acknowledgements